Understanding My Bill

 Payment and due date section of the bill

-Refunds: If your payment and financial aid exceed the amount listed for Total Current Term Charges after all credits have been applied, you will be issued a refund.
-Your refund is available by setting up direct deposit or paper check.
-Funds are disbursed by the Financial Aid department after the start of the term, usually at the end of the registration period.
-Refunds generated by financial aid are not available until after enrollment has been confirmed.
-Refund checks are processed no later than 14 days from the date financial aid is posted to the student's account (pending missing requirements).
+Refunds: If your payment and financial aid exceed the Total Current Term Charges after all credits have been applied, you’ll be issued a refund.
+You can choose to receive your refund via direct deposit or as a paper check.
+Refunds are typically processed by the Financial Aid department after the term begins, usually at the end of the registration period.
+Please keep in mind that refunds from financial aid won’t be available until your enrollment has been confirmed.